+10.5.4 Error recovery upon a peer failure (#2339)(#2132)

+Change the first paragraph of 10.5.4 as indicated:

+Every STA shall maintain an inactivity timer for every negotiated Block Ack setup, unless the Block Ack is setup for a GCR group address.(#2339) The inactivity timer at a recipient is reset when MPDUs corresponding to the TID for which the Block Ack policy is set are received and the Ack Policy subfield in the QoS Control field of that MPDU header is Block Ack or Implicit Block Ack Request.
+The inactivity timer is not reset when MPDUs corresponding to other TIDs are received.
+The inactivity timer at the recipient is also reset when a BlockAckReq frame corresponding to the TID for which the Block Ack policy is set is received.
+The inactivity timer at the originator is reset when a BlockAck frame corresponding to the TID for which the Block Ack policy is set is received.
+When a timeout of BlockAckTimeout is detected, the STA shall send a DELBA frame to the peer STA with the Reason Code field set to TIMEOUT and shall issue a MLME-DELBA.indication primitive with the ReasonCode parameter having a value of TIMEOUT.
+The procedure is illustrated in Figure 10-14 (Error recovery by the receiver upon a peer failure).

+Insert the following NOTE at the end of 10.5.4 (#2339)

+NOTEA Block Ack associated with a GCR group address does not use an inactivity timer because the GCR originator might switch between the DMS delivery method, the GCR unsolicited retry retransmission policy and the GCR Block Ack retransmission policy during the lifetime of a GCR agreement.

+10.18 RSNA A-MSDU procedures (#2327)

+Delete the NOTE at the end of 10.18

+Add the following paragraph to the end of 10.18

+An AP may transmit SPP A-MSDU for a GCR group address if it has successfully negotiated RSNA (re)associations with all associated STAs that have an active GCR agreement for this group address.

+A mesh-STA providing GCR service may transmit SPP A-MSDU for a GCR group if it has successfully negotiated an RSNA (re)association with the peer mesh STA that requested GCR service.

 11.22.15.aa2 GCR Procedures

 11.22.15.aa2.1 Overview

 A STA that implements the procedures defined in 11.22.15.aa2.2, 11.22.15.aa2.3, 11.22.15.aa2.4, 11.22.15.aa2.5 and 11.22.15.aa2.6 has the MIB attribute dot11GCRImplemented set to true.
 When dot11GCRImplemented is true, dot11MgmtOptionDMSImplemented and dot11HighThroughputOptionImplemented shall be true.
 A STA that implements advanced GCR supports GCR Block Ack(#2297) (11.22.15.aa2.7) and GCR-SP (11.22.15.aa2.8), and has the MIB attribute dot11AdvancedGCRImplemented set to true.
 When dot11AdvancedGCRImplemented is true, dot11GCRImplemented shall be true.
-In a mesh BSS, a STA that implements advanced GCR has the MIB attribute dot11MeshGCRImplemented set to true.
+In a mesh BSS, a STA that implements (#2021) GCR has the MIB attribute dot11MeshGCRImplemented set to true.
 When dot11MeshGCRImplemented is true, dot11HighThroughputOptionImplemented shall be true.

 Groupcast with Retries (GCR) is a flexible service to improve the delivery of group addressed frames while optimizing for a range of criteria.
 GCR service may be provided by the AP to associated STAs in an infrastructure BSS or by a mesh STA to its peer mesh STAs in a mesh BSS.
-GCR is an extension of DMS (11.22.15.1).
-In particular:
+GCR uses the setup, modification and termination procedures defined 11.22.15.1(DMS).
+The differences between GCR procedures and the DMS procedures are: (#2398)